Searching for the best multi-currency card in Singapore for 2026?

 Image Credits: Trust Bank

-Backed by Standard Chartered and FairPrice Group, Trust Bank is a full digital bank offering two card options –The Trust Link Card and the NTUC Link Card (exclusively for NTUC Union members).
+Backed by Standard Chartered and FairPrice Group, Trust Bank is a full digital bank offering two card options — the Trust Link Card and the NTUC Link Card (exclusively for NTUC Union members).
 Unlike typical multi-currency cards, Trust is structured more like a savings account.

 Pros:

-- High savings interest (up to 3.5% p.a.)
+- Competitive savings interest (up to 2.40% p.a. with Flex Plan)

 - No FX or ATM fees